nvoynov/cleon/README.md

 Once I caught myself copying and polishing basic classes from one project to another and then following DRY principle I just created the gem for this purpose.
 Somewhere in those time I had seen "The Foundation" series and chose the name after Cleon, because of his boring perpetuated constancy.

-The first version actually jsust cloned the cleon's source files directly from this gem to another location, and changing the name of the main gem module after.
-But then I created Dogen and migrated here generoators.
+The first version actually just cloned the Cleon's source files directly from this gem to another location, and changing the name of the main gem module after.
+But then I created Dogen and migrated here generators.

 ## Development